-Operational Risk Management And Performance Of Cooperative Microfinance In Thailand
+Operational Risk Management And Performance of Cooperative Microfinance In Thailand

 Haris Annannab (1) , Arpah Abu Bakar (2) , Shazida Jan Bt.
 Mohd Khan (3)